 It is recommended you mount the remote sensor on a north facing wall, in a shaded area.
 Direct sunlight and radiant heat sources will result in inaccurate temperature readings.
 Although the sensor is water resistant, it is best to mount in a well protected area, such as an eve.

 Use 3 screws to affix the mounting bracket to the wall with a precision screwdriver.
-Connect the remote sensor to the wall bracket by snapping into place.
+Connect the remote sensor to the wall bracket.